neurodata/hyppo/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create a report to help us improve mgc
+about: Create a report to help us improve hyppo
 label: bug

 ---